How Much Does It Cost to Train Kung Fu in China? (2026 Price Breakdown)

 • Commit longer.
 Every school discounts longer stays; Zhong Wu's 12-month prepay at $670/month is the single biggest saving available.

 • Fly smart.
-Booking Zhengzhou flights 2–3 months out, midweek, typically lands you at the bottom of the Β£400–£700 range.
+Booking Zhengzhou flights 2 to 3 months out, midweek, typically lands you at the bottom of the $500 to $900 range.

 • Don't over-pack spending money.
 With food and lodging covered, most students genuinely can't spend more than ~$150/month at the school.